Rachel Wood details how a 3D copy of a Sasanian Persian gold cup was made for the Imagining the Divine exhibition at the Ashmolean Museum.

 Featuring Dr Elise Morero of the Khalili Research Centre, University of Oxford.

 Watch to see the final stages of creating the Khosro Cup replica, as Anna Nestrup of Cliveden Conservation adds the crucial finishing touches to the 3D printed model.

-And that’s not all: you can see the coloured 3D scan of the Khosro Cup on Sketchfab
+And that’s not all: you can see and explore the coloured 3D scan of the Khosro Cup on Sketchfab

 The finished model in situ in Imagining the Divine: